arkottke/pyrvt/README.rst

 Citation
 --------

-Please cite this software using the following DOI_:
+Please cite this software using the DOI_.

 .. _DOI: https://zenodo.org/badge/latestdoi/5086299